Over the years I’ve travelled to Thailand 3 times and explored it from top to bottom.

 But trust me when I say it’s totally worth it!!

-Don’t forget that international driving licence (which in the UK you get at the post office for £5.50)
+Don’t forget that international driving licence before you fly to Thailand (which in the UK you get at the Post Office for £5.50).

 It’s personally a nicer way to do it.

-So now you’ve got the ultimate 3 week Thailand trip, you’re almost ready to go, but check out the rest of my information on this Thailand travel guide (if you will :P) to ensure you’re prepared to go!
+So now you’ve got the ultimate 3 week Thailand trip, you’re almost ready to go, but check out the rest of my information below to help you make the most of your trip.

-For each destination I’ve listed I’ve linked through to a guide on that part of the country and within that I’ve listed some top things to do.
+For most destinations listed, I’ve linked through to a guide on that part of the country and within that I’ve listed some top things to do.
 For the islands, they don’t have their individual guides, but my complete guide on island hopping covers them all individually.

-BUT, to get you excited, here are some things you should miss on a Thailand itinerary.
+BUT, to get you excited, here are some things you should not miss on a Thailand itinerary.